saasquatch/squatch-js/README.md

 <squatch-popup widget="WIDGET_TYPE"><!-- Widget is rendered here --></squatch-popup>
 ```

+#### `squatch-embed`

+- `widget`: Specifies the SaaSquatch `widgetType` identifier of the desired widget
+  - Required
+- `container`: A CSS selector for a container element to use as the parent of the widget's iframe.
+  - Default: `null`
+  - Note, if no container is specified, the widget iframe will attach to the shadow DOM of `squatch-embed`.

+#### `squatch-popup`

+- `widget: string`: Specifies the SaaSquatch `widgetType` identifier of the desired widget
+  - Required
+- `show: boolean`: Whether to show the popup dialog on page load or not.
+  - Default: `false`
 ## Data Only Operations
 You can create/upsert users without loading a widget.